bpostance/bpostance.github.io/_posts/2019-05-22-welcome-to-jekyll.markdown

 categories: [blog]
 tags: [general]
 ---
 Hello and welcome to my new Research and DataScience portfolio page.
-On this site i'll be posting links to projects, demo's and training material on machine learning and data science, in addition to research article reviews and any other interesting updates.
+On this site I'll be posting links to projects, demo's and training material on machine learning and data science, in addition to research article reviews and any other interesting updates.

 I have built this site using free hosting on [github.io](https://pages.github.com/) and the open source site generator [Jekyll][jekyll-gh] written in Ruby.